ILLGrenoble/webx-demo-deploy/README.md

 docker run --rm --name webx-host-multiuser -p 5555-5558:5555-5558 webx-host-multiuser
 ```

-In the container the WebX Router and WebX Session Manager are running and waiting for connection requests.
+In the container the WebX Router is running and waiting for connection requests.

 You can then run the demo is multiuser mode: